Ultimate Guide to Electronic Health Records | Carepatron

 Key strategies to help you effectively manage your health records

-Now that we have covered what health records are, how to use EHR effectively and the relevant compliance protocols, we have almost reached the end of our guide.
-Before we conclude, however, we wanted to provide you with a brief selection of our top strategies to improve the way your health records are currently being managed.
-Although different practices will have their own preferences for how they manage their data, these suggestions should help you to stay compliant, organized, and efficient.
+Now that we have covered what health records are, how to use EHR effectively, and the relevant compliance protocols, we have almost reached the end of our guide.
+Before we conclude, however, we wanted to provide you with a brief selection of our top strategies to improve how your health records are currently managed.

-• Encourage physicians to check their patient records during non-busy times.
+• Encourage physicians to check their patient records during non-busy times

-• Archive (but don’t necessarily delete) the health records of inactive patients.
+• Archive (but don't necessarily delete) the health records of inactive patients

-• Utilize the full features of EHR, including the systems that they are integrated with.
+• Utilize the full features of EHR, including the systems that they are integrated with

 health records management